mdgriffith/atom-inline-messenger/README.md

     * `next-message` -> Jumps to the next message.
 The default keyboard shortcut is alt-down
     * `prev-message` -> Jumps to the previous message.
 The default keyboard shortcut is alt-up
-    * `accept-suggestion` -> If the currently viewed message is a code suggestion, this command will make the suggested changes for you.
+    * `accept-suggestion` -> If the current message is a code suggestion, this command will make the suggested changes for you.
 The default is cmd-shift-a

 ## Settings